Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ### Components

-If you have an idea for a component, please submi
+If you have an idea for a component, please submit an issue for a [new component](https://github.com/Esri/calcite-app-components/issues/new?assignees=&labels=new+component%2C+0+-+new%2C+architecture&template=new-component.md&title=New+Component%3A+).

 #### Styling